 TigerBeetle incorporates groundbreaking research on storage faults led by Remzi and Andrea Arpaci-Dusseau at the University of Wisconsin-Madison.

 At the heart of TigerBeetle is the pioneering Viewstamped Replication consensus protocol developed by Brian M. Oki with Turing Award-winner Barbara Liskov and later James Cowling at MIT for low-latency leader election and optimal strict serializability.

 Finally, TigerBeetle is written in Zig, a revolutionary systems language designed by Andrew Kelley.

 TigerBeetle is open-source under the Apache-2.0 License and is currently in beta, while we engage in automated testing and audits of our consensus and replication protocol, storage, networking and state machine.
-The production release of TigerBeetle is planned for 2023.
+The production release of TigerBeetle is imminent.